Sandra Borch: 2023

 In January 2023, she pledged to bring the reindeer field's view to the government regarding the Fosen case.
 She also expressed that the case was an area dispute and furthermore that such issues are difficult to solve.
 She also expressed that her ministry has good dialogue with the reindeer industry after visiting Fosen herself.

-In February, she was denied to travel to Svalbard from Tromsø after having forgotten her passport at her ministerial apartment.
-Per law, it's mandatory to either have a passport or ID in order to visit Svalbard.
+In February, she was denied travel to Svalbard from Tromsø after having forgotten her passport at her ministerial apartment.
+Per law, it is mandatory to either have a passport or national identity card in order to visit Svalbard.
 Borch admitted to the slip up, while a state secretary was dispatched to retrieve her passport back in Oslo.
-She was scheduled to visit the Svalbard Global Seed Vault for it's 15th anniversary celebration.
+She was scheduled to visit the Svalbard Global Seed Vault for its 15th anniversary celebration.